bfanselow/DataScience/README.md

 ### Machine Learning problems can be categorized into three major types:

 #### Supervised
 Supervised (or Trained) machine learning is the process of building a model that is capable of making predictions after being trained by repetition.
 Learning requires large amounts of tagged/labeled input data known as "training data".
-The machine" learns from the labeled input.
-Once trained, the machine can make either (*classification* or *regression*) predictions on a new data set.
-With *classification* the machine predicts discrete responses (a *label*), such as spam vs. ham email.
+The model learns from the labeled input.
+Once trained, the model can make either (*classification* or *regression*) predictions on a new data set.
+With *classification* the model predicts discrete responses (a *label*), such as spam vs. ham email.
 With *regression* the machine predicts continuous responses (a *value*).
-The more input data the machine can learn from (i.e. more training!), the better it will be able to predict correct responses.
+The more input data the model can learn from (i.e. more training!), the better it will be able to predict correct responses.

 Supervised learning typically involves simpler algorithms and can provide very definitive results.
 However, it has two major drawbacks:
   1) Lots of labeled data is required for a well trained model - what if you don't have labeled data?
 What if the data is associated with an entirely novel situation?